matgat/lltool/readme.md

 ```bat
 $ lltool convert file.pll --force --to path/to/output.pll
 ```
+> [!IMPORTANT]

-* _File extension does matter to choose the desired parsing and writing functions_
+> File extension does matter to choose the desired parsing and writing functions